Spring and summer sessions

-Your class might find themselves searching for minibeasts, on a wild flower treasure hunt or finding out what plants need to grow in our ‘hairy conservationists’ session.
+Your group might find themselves searching for minibeasts, on a wild flower treasure hunt or finding out what our rare plants need to thrive in our ‘hairy conservationists’ session.
 They might test their sleuthing skills on our mammal detectives trail, or discover fascinating facts about trees on our tree trail.
-They can also learn about our fabulous peregrine falcons, explore butterfly lifecycles or use all of their senses to discover the extraordinarily diverse wildlife of the Gorge and Downs.
+They can also learn about our fabulous peregrine falcons, explore butterfly lifecycles or become part of a Downs food web!
+They might join us to explore the season enjoying using their senses or making autumnal art or finding out about the different strategies that animals use to survive the winter.

 Hungry caterpillars and beautiful butterflies – lifecycles!